NFL writer Terez Paylor, who died at 37, remembered as ‘soulful’ and ‘grateful’

 “He wanted to be great,” Sam Mellinger, a former colleague, wrote for the Star.
 “He was honest about what that would require.
 He attacked it with uncommon energy and focus.”
 The Chiefs’ communications team called his death “heart wrenching.
 He was so young and full of life, he always wanted to do right by people.”

 Paylor’s death was another awful loss in the tightly knit sports journalism community.
 ESPN baseball reporter Pedro Gomez died unexpectedly Sunday at age 58.
 NFL.com writer and podcaster Chris Wesseling, 46, died the same day of cancer.
-Sekou Smith, 48, a longtime NBA reporter and analyst, died last month of covid-19.
+Sekou Smith, 48, a longtime NBA reporter and analyst, died last month of covid-19, the disease caused by the coronavirus.

-At the Super Bowl, two veteran NFL reporters who had died in October were memorialized in the press box: Vaughn McClure, who covered the Atlanta Falcons for ESPN, and Sid Hartman, a longtime columnist and radio commentator in Minneapolis.
+At the Super Bowl, two veteran NFL reporters who died in October were memorialized in the press box: Vaughn McClure, who covered the Atlanta Falcons for ESPN, and Sid Hartman, a longtime columnist and radio commentator in Minneapolis.

 ESPN’s Louis Riddick tweeted that the news of Paylor’s death left him numb: “Terez Paylor was my guy.
 Respected him to the fullest.
 100%.
 He was real, talented, intelligent, genuine … I loved talking ball with the man.
 This is just devastating in every way.
 My condolences.”

-Others, like Star columnist Vahe Gregorian, also felt the loss acutely.
+Others, such as Star columnist Vahe Gregorian, also felt the loss acutely.
 “This dreadful event has set loose a stream-of-consciousness flood of memories — from the humorous to the poignant to the essence of who we think he was,” Gregorian wrote.
 “When I think of Terez, I’ll think of his relentless study of the game and endless desire to keep improving his craft and his creativity and that laugh and smile.

 Candace Buckner of The Washington Post started in journalism alongside Paylor and recalled the camaraderie born of days on the high school beat.
 “This dude treated Smithville High as though he was covering the New England Patriots,” she wrote.
 “He made Missouri girls’ swimming state champions feel like the Super Bowl.”